Winston DeLattiboudere III

-Winston DeLattiboudere III (born January 21, 1998) is an American professional football coach who is the defensive line coach for the Arizona Cardinals of the National Football League (NFL).
+Winston DeLattiboudere III (dee-LA-tih-boo-dare; born January 21, 1998) is an American football coach who is the defensive line coach at Michigan State University.
+He previously served as the Arizona Cardinals of the National Football League (NFL) in 2025.
 He played college football at Minnesota and previously served as an assistant coach at Minnesota, Akron, Oregon and Charlotte.

 Early life and playing career

 DeLattiboudere played five seasons as a defensive lineman for the Minnesota Golden Gophers from 2015 to 2019.
 He appeared in 51 games, starting 36 of them, finishing his career with 83 tackles (43 solo), 13.5 tackles for loss, and 5.0 sacks.
 He earned academic All-Big Ten honors in 2019, as well as the Big Ten Sportsmanship Award and his team's Tony Dungy Award for character and community service.
 He also won the Golden Gophers Defensive Scout Team Award as a true freshman.

 Coaching career

+Early career

 DeLattiboudere began his coaching career as a graduate assistant at University of Charlotte in 2020, where he worked with the defensive line.
 The following year, he joined the University of Oregon coaching staff as a graduate assistant, where he worked with future first-round NFL draft pick Kayvon Thibodeaux and other top defensive linemen.